kdbchau/Beloniformes-Opsin/README.md

 ## 1.1.
 Additional Software
 This includes software that was used but not installed onto a cluster, rather, they are available online.

 A fast, unconstrained Bayesian approximation for inferring selection ([FUBAR](http://www.datamonkey.org/fubar)) was conducted using the [Datamonkey Server](http://www.datamonkey.org/).

 # 2. Quality Control

+Whole exome sequence data for 36 beloniform species was extracted by [Dr. Jake Daane](https://www.daanelab.org/) and [Dr. Matthew Harris Laboratory](http://www.fishbonelab.org/harris/Home.html).
+This project is in collaboration with the Harris Lab from Harvard Medical School.

 # 3. Read Mapping
 ## 3.1.
 Round 1
 ## 3.2.
 Round 2+